The Encyclopedia of American Songs and Musicals

 26 Irving Berlin (Israel Isidore Baline - Russie 1888 –New York City, 1989)

-It is selling newspapers that he began to get noticed thanks to the songs which he got used to improvise from the events.
+It is selling newspapers that he began to get noticed thanks to the songs that he used to improvise from the events.

 Irving managed not without any trouble to get hired as waiter in a Cafe of Chinatown.
 This is where he had the opportunity to practice the piano.
 His career really took form from 1909 after he had got acquainted with young best-selling authors as Edgar Leslie and George A. Whiting and was accepted within lyric writers' team of the Ted Snyder Company.
 The publication two years later of Alexander's Ragtime Band propelled him at once in the firmament.
 This song was a so considerable event that the criticism left even surprise.
 It was quickly exported all over the world making Irving Berlin an international star at the age 25.